alexscheelmeyer/modelfree/README.md

 ## API Reference

+### `ModelFree constructor`
+This just takes a connector as parameter and return a modelfree instance.

+### `modelfree.destroy()`
+You should call this when you are done using the database, for example when shutting down your application.
+Failing to call the destroy method can result in Node JS "hanging" because a connection to the database is still present.

 ### `PostGresConnector constructor`
 You can use this without any parameters but it takes one parameter which is an options object.
 You will often need to use this unless your usecase involves the default connection-string for Postgres.
 The default connection-string is